jac307/MediaArtTutorials/CMST2ZP3/Cyborg-Storytelling-W10.md

 Review your group’s brainstorming materials from Week 9.

-In a shared document, under **“Cyborg Storybook Structure”**, define:
+In a new shared document, under **“Cyborg Storybook Structure”**, define:

 - **Tentative Title:** A working title that reflects your mood, concept, or speculative world
 - **Concept Description (3–4 sentences):**